Hair Pulling

 Not to be confused with trichotillomania

 Erotic hair pulling must be distinguished from trichotillomania (hair-pulling disorder), a recurrent compulsion to pull out one's own hair that causes hair loss and distress.
-It is classified among the obsessive-compulsive and related disorders, affects an estimated 1–4% of people, and is wholly unrelated to sexual interest, the two share only a surface description.
+The DSM-5 places it among the obsessive-compulsive and related disorders, and lifetime prevalence is estimated at roughly 1–2%.
+It is wholly unrelated to sexual interest; the two share only a surface description.

 In practice